stashed/docs/docs/guides/hooks/overview/index.md

 Now, we are going to discuss what will happen when a hook fails or backup/restore process fails.

+### `preBackup` or `preRestore` hook

-- **Pre-Task Hook Failed:** If a pre-task hook fails to execute, the rest of the backup/restore process will be skipped and the respective `BackupSession`/`RestoreSession` will be marked as `Failed`.
+If a `preBackup` or `preRestore` hook fails to execute, the rest of the backup/restore process will be skipped and the respective `BackupSession`/`RestoreSession` will be marked as `Failed`.
 You may see the following things happen in addition to skipping the backup process:

-  - **Backup Sidecar:** If the pre-task hook fails in the backup sidecar, the sidecar will just log the failure and continue watching for `BackupSession` for the next backup.
+- **Backup Sidecar:** If the `preBackup` hook fails in the backup sidecar, the sidecar will just log the failure and continue watching for `BackupSession` for the next backup.
-  - **Restore Init-Container:** If the pre-task hook fails in restore init-container, the container will crash.
+- **Restore Init-Container:** If the `preRestore` hook fails in restore init-container, the container will crash.
 Hence, your workload will be stuck in the initialization phase.
-  - **Backup or Restore Job:** If the pre-task hook fails in backup or restore job, the container will fail.
-Hence, the job will never go to the completed stage.
+- **Backup or Restore Job:** If the `preBackup` or `preRestore` hook fails in backup/restore job, the container will fail.
+Hence, the job will never go into completed stage.
 You may see the job creating multiple pods to retry.

+### `postBackup` or `postRestore` hook

+If the backup or restore process fails then the respective `postBackup` or `postRestore` hook will be executed according to the policy specified in the `executionPolicy` field of the respective hook.
+The current acceptable values and behaviors are:

-- **Backup/Restore Process Failed:** The post-task hook will be executed even if the backup/restore process failed.
-This is to cover the scenario where you have paused your application in a pre-task hook and want to resume it in a post-task hook.
+- `Always`: The hook will be executed after the backup/restore process no matter the backup/restore has failed or succeeded.
+This is the default behavior.
+- `OnSuccess`: The hook will be executed after the backup/restore process only if the backup/restore has succeeded.

-- **Post-Task Hook Failed:** If the post-task hook fails to execute, the `BackupSession`/`RestoreSession` will be marked as `Failed` even if the actual backup/restore process has completed successfully.
-So, you may see backup data in the backend or restored data in the target even if the `BackupSession`/`RestoreSession` has marked as failed.
+- `OnFailure`: The hook will be executed after the backup/restore process only if the backup/restore has failed.

-If the hook's behavior does not comply with your use-cases or you want more fine-grained control over the hook's behavior, please feel free to file an issue [here](https://github.com/stashed/stash/issues).
+If the `postBackup` or `postRestore` hook fails, the respective BackupSession or RestoreSession will be marked as `Failed`.

 ## Templating Support in Hook

 Stash support [Go template](https://pkg.go.dev/text/template) in hook.
-This is particularly helpful when you want to send different message to a Slack webhook based on the backup / restore phase.
+This is particularly helpful when you want to send custom message to a Slack webhook with information about the backup/restore session.

-Stash exposes a summary for a backup / restore process.
+Stash exposes a summary for a backup/restore process.
 The Go template variables are then resolved from the summary.
 Here, is an example of a summary exposed by Stash:

 ```json
 {